What to look for examining a vinyl record – The Vinyl Inspector

 “I am selling this car but I haven’t time to check if it drives OK.
 I have just looked at and it looks OK.

 Sellers often claim they haven’t the time to play grade and issue a disclaimer that the grading is based on visual inspection only.
-OK, so then is my Paypal transfer: you can look but you can’t spend it until I have played the record.
-Happy?
+OK, my Paypal transfer: you can look at it but you can’t spend it until I have played the record.

 Test pressing, audition copy, dj copy, or radio station library copy, often stamped on the label or rear of the jacket.
 Likely to have been played only a small number of times, on professional equipment, by people experienced in handling records, and correctly stored.
 No guarantee later owners didn’t abuse it, but these desirable copies circulated often only in the collector community, who respected their records.